feniljain/knowledge-base/life/README.md

 - We first make our habits, and then our habits make us. - John Dryden
 - Always remember that the future comes one day at a time. - Dean Acheson
 - Use the talents you possess, for the woods would be very silent if no birds sang except the best. - Henry Van Dyke
+- Fear of life closes off more opportunities for us than fear of death ever does. - Agnes Moorehead

 ## Books: